 Expert finding is a challenging problem that has been considered in both industry and academia in the past few years.
-Identifying people with relevant knowledge about the issue and ranking them according to their expertise is a challenging task considered and there is no difference between the answers given to people with different levels of expertise, while the knowledge of a person responding to an expert user is different from that of a user responding to a beginner [8].
-Given that there are many queries in OA forums, and there is no way to determine the accuracy of the answers, users cannot trust the answers [4].
+Identifying people with relevant knowledge about the issue and ranking them according to their expertise is a challenging task

+In general, there are two main approaches to expert finding: the content analysis of user messages and analysis of social networks between people.
+Each has some flaws.
+For example, in the social network analysis, the content of messages sent by users is not considered.
+In the content analysis approach, communication between people is not considered and there is no difference between the answers given to people with different levels of expertise, while the knowledge of a person responding to an expert user is different from that of a user responding to a beginner [8].

+Given that there are many queries in QA forums, and there is no way to determine the accuracy of the answers, users cannot trust the answers [4].
 Therefore, the most important issue is how to identify and evaluate the experts as well as their level of expertise in professional communities with high precision and trust..
 Hence, this study aims to rank the experts in different fields based on their answers as well as to determine their performance in QA forums.
 Therefore, for the first time in this field, using the Ant colony algorithm and considering the quality of communications and users' trust and reputation, a new model is proposed, which is a good solution to solve problems and challenges of online communities with high accuracy